fbrowther/SQL-Challenge/README.md

 # SQL Challenge
-As a new data engineer at Pewlett Hackard (a fictitious company), my first major task is on a research project that included querying a database to gather information about employees of the corporation from the 1980s and 1990s.
-All that remains of the database of employees from that period are six CSV files to carry out this project (https://github.com/fbrowther/SQL-Challenge/tree/main/EmployeeSQL%20).
+As a new data engineer at Pewlett Hackard (a fictitious company), my first major task was on a research project to gather information about employees of the corporation from the 1980s and 1990s.
+To carry out this project, all I had access to were six CSV files that are remains of the database of employees from that period (https://github.com/fbrowther/SQL-Challenge/tree/main/EmployeeSQL%20).

 # Data Modelling
 First and foremost, i inspected the CSV files at hand and sketched out an ERD (entity relatiobship diagram) of the data employing a free online tool (http://www.quickdatabasediagrams.com).